 After thinking about this for awhile, I decided that warranty is the most objective measure we can use when deciding how dependable a treadmill is.

-After all, what does it mean to be dependable?
 A dependable treadmill is one that we can count on to function properly time after time.
 It’s one that has a console and a motor that can handle the stress of us walking or running on a frequent basis.
-It’s one we can feel confident in when we purchase it because we know it should stand the test of time.

-And what is the only feature on a treadmill that can guarantee how long it will function?
-You guessed it, the warranty.
 To me, the warranty is the best measure we have in determining how dependable a treadmill (or any other piece of fitness equipment for that matter) is.

 How To Spot A Good Treadmill Warranty

-Before we discuss what counts as a good warranty, we should probably review what a typical treadmill warranty looks like.
 If you’ve been searching for treadmills for awhile and have already started comparing machines, you are probably aware that treadmill warranties come in a few different parts.

 If you’ve just started your search, then here’s to good timing!
 Here’s what you should know as you start comparing these warranties.